Non-perturbative Floquet engineering of the toric-code Hamiltonian and its ground state: Outlook

 \section{Outlook}

-The possibility to Floquet engineer a clean toric-code Hamiltonian as proposed in this work, with the added flexibility in the control of coupling and operators defining the effective Hamiltonian, provides a full-fledged quantum simulation strategy of $\mathbb{Z}_2$ lattice gauge theory~\cite{Savary2016, Hamma2008} and string-net condensation~\cite{Wen2003, Wen2003b,Wen2004}.
-Moreover, the proposed Floquet scheme for implementing Wen's Hamiltonian~\eqref{eq:wen} provides an interesting perspective for investigating related quantum computational models.
+The possibility to Floquet engineer a clean toric-code Hamiltonian as proposed in this work, with the added flexibility in the control of coupling and operators defining the effective Hamiltonian, provides a fully fledged quantum simulation strategy of $\mathbb{Z}_2$ lattice gauge theory~\cite{Savary2016, Hamma2008} and string-net condensation~\cite{Wen2003, Wen2003b,Wen2004}.
+Indeed, as exemplified in Section~\ref{sec:prot_qubit}, the Floquet-Trotter sequence can be easily adapted to incorporate additional single-spin terms, alongside the Floquet engineered four-spin interaction.
+By including local $\hat{X}_\alpha$ and $\hat{Z}_\alpha$ terms, the model can be interpreted as a $\mathbb{Z}_2$ lattice gauge theory with matter fields~\cite{Savary2016}.
+The tuneability of the different terms can then be exploited to explore, either via dynamical signatures or via adiabatic preparation, the phase diagram of such a model, and the crossover between the topological (or deconfined, or closed-strings-condensed~\cite{Yu2008}) and non-topological phase.

+The proposed Floquet scheme provides also an interesting perspective for investigating quantum computational models related to the toric code.
 For example, it could be used to study quantum computation based on topological defects.
 Topological defects such as holes, which consist in the removal of a subset of stabilizer operators $\hat{P}_{i,j}$ from the Hamiltonian, admit the presence of anyons residing in the hole, which do not cost any energy (since the stabilizers in the hole have been removed from the Hamiltonian).
 The possibility to create, annihilate, and braid anyons, together with the holes potentially hosting them, enables universal quantum computation~\cite{Wootton2012}.
-While anyon manipulation needs only single-spin operations, once the vacuum state is prepared, creating and moving holes is typically a more challenging task~\cite{Wootton2012, Fowler2012}.
+While anyon manipulation needs only single-spin operations, once the toric-code ground state has been prepared, creating and moving holes is typically a more challenging task~\cite{Wootton2012, Fowler2012}.
 This is particularly simple in the Floquet-Trotter scheme proposed here, where stabilizers $\hat{P}_{i,j}$ can be removed by simply avoiding to drive the corresponding plaquette in the sequence of Sec.~\ref{sec:trotter}.
 Similarly, a hole can be restored by simply reintroducing the corresponding drive in the subsequent Trotter step.
 To displace an occupied hole, one can combine such operations with single-spin operations to move the hosted anyon along with the hole.
 These fundamental operations then constitute a promising toolbox for implementing a prototypical Floquet quantum computation based on holes.